LBHackney-IT/social-care-architecture/docs/decisions/0004-drop-mash-mongodb-collection.md

 ## Context

 Early in the MASH development, a MongoDB collection was set up for storing the form data from MASH referrals form data.
 This was only set up in Staging.
-However this collection has never been unused and is no longer needed.
+However this collection was never used and is no longer needed.

 ## Decision